 Webcast "The Secure All-Optical Internet of 2010 -- What are the key open research questions".

-Intellectual Property and National Security Distinguished Lecture
+National Security Distinguished Lecture

 given at the Hawaii International Conference on System Sciences this Jan in Kona, Hawaii.
 The introduction was given by John Seely Brown.

 The Role Dave Played during the WTC 9/11/01 Attack http://web.tallahasseedemocrat.com/content/tallahassee/2001/10/05/business/1005.biz.internet.htm

 Dave Farber's review of "Code : and other laws of cyberspace law